-However, inefficiencies can cause more fuel being supplied to the engines.
+However, inefficiencies can cause more fuel than is required to be supplied to the engine.
 When this happens, we say the engine is running rich.

 3. Faulty MAP Sensor

-The MAP sensor is calculating the air-fuel mixture based on the air pressure in the intake manifold.
-The MAP sensor is often installed instead on the MAF sensor in some cars.
-If you have a MAP sensor, it’s absolutely worth checking this part.
+The MAP sensor calculates the air-fuel mixture based on the air pressure in the intake manifold.
+If you have an MAP sensor, it’s absolutely worth checking this part.